mathie/nanowrimo/_drafts/puppet.md

 ## Benefits

 Why is this a good idea?
+What benefits will it actually bring to your organisation?
+(Other than you having this warm, fuzzy glow that you're doing the 'right thing'?)

 # Notes on what I want to talk about

 Before I get too carried away with writing, here's, roughly, some of the things I want to talk about in this piece:

-* Background on Configuration Management

-  * What it's all about.

-  * Different tools: LCFG, CFEngine, Puppet, Chef, etc.

 * Features, Benefits, Impact & Evidence

-  * Features:

-    * Convergent environment for systems

-    * Abstraction of the details of how various systems work

-    * Separation of code & data.

-    * Introspection of the running environment

   * Benefits: